OriginQ/VQNET2.0-tutorial-en/source/rst/qml_demo.rst

 Constructing hybrid classical quantum neural network
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-According to the UNET network framework, we use the `VQNet` framework to build the classic network part.
+According to the Unet network framework, we use the `VQNet` framework to build the classic network part.
 The down sampling neural network layer is used to reduce the dimension and extract features;
 The upper sampling neural network layer is used to restore the dimension; The upper and lower sampling layers are connected through concatenate for feature fusion.

 .. figure:: ./images/Unet.png
+   :width: 600 px
+   :align: center

+|

 .. code-block::